AMKorn/68K-Game/README.md

 * Lives system
 * Pause menu
 * Dead and win states
+* Added crushers, platforms that fall and can crush enemies.

 ## TO-DO
-* Bombs or, maybe, crushing platforms to deal with enemies.
 * Add more sounds
 * Re-implement vertical collisions the same way I did horizontal collisions (for the moment, not a priority)